 Navigate your way to the Grand Entrance on the ground floor.
 Take the lift, located to the right of the entrance, up to the British Galleries on Level 3.
 Turn right out of the lift and head to Room 122.
 On a wall in between Rooms 122c and 122d is a delicate scrap of history.
 Here, behind a small door, is Joseph Paxton's original sketch of the Great Exhibition building of 1850.
 Drawn in blotchy ink onto a telegraph sheet, this is an archetypal 'napkin sketch', capturing the moment of intuition and inspiration.
 We see the repeating arched bays and grand vaults of the building, which would be completed the following year, becoming one of the most iconic buildings of the industrial era.

 The British Galleries have a number of other highlights for the architecture enthusiast, including furniture and designs by William Morris and Charles Rennie Macintosh.

 Stop 7: 'Sgraffito' wall, revealed

 Map link: Exhibition Road Courtyard

 Go back down to the ground floor and head past the Information Desk and through the Shop.
 Turn left into the Sculpture Gallery and at Room 21, turn right into The Blavatnik Hall.
-As you pass through the glass doors out into the V&A’s new white porcelain Sackler Courtyard, look up to your right, you can glimpse a unique part of the original 1873 building, only recently revealed to the public.
+As you pass through the glass doors out into the V&A’s new white porcelain Exhibition Road Courtyard, look up to your right, you can glimpse a unique part of the original 1873 building, only recently revealed to the public.
 This is a large wall of 'sgraffito', a decorative technique from the Renaissance, made by 'scratching' a design into layers of plaster.
-This wall is only now visible with the opening of the Sackler Courtyard, which was once full of boilers, and not accessible to the public.
+This wall is only now visible with the opening of the Exhibition Road Courtyard, which was once full of boilers, and not accessible to the public.